Oscar65/resttime-py/README.md

 You need to have installed python3.

 You only need to install imports with pip: tkinter, os, Xlib (only for Linux), mpv, ctypes (only for Windows) or datetime if you don't have some of them installed.

+If you don't have installed mpv don't install library mpv.

 Example: